 Periodically, the City and County of Denver authorizes general obligation (GO) bonds to restore, replace, and expand infrastructure and capital assets across the city.
 GO Bonds are a debt obligation issued by local governments to fund public purpose capital improvements such as roads and public facilities and are backed by the full faith and credit of the city and payable from dedicated property tax mill levies.
 GO Bonds are proposed and voted on in citywide elections.
 The city’s last GO Bond initiative was the 2007 Better Denver Bond Program, which authorized an issuance of $550 million to fund capital improvements throughout the city.

-Residents, businesses, and neighborhoods provided their input on potential improvement projects that they would like to be considered as part of the 2017 GO Bond in November and December 2016.
+Residents, businesses and neighborhoods provided their input on potential improvement projects that they would like to be considered as part of the 2017 GO Bond in November and December 2016.
 This public input was provided through several options, which included: six community meetings held around the city, via the GO bond website, at a public library or recreation center, and through their Councilmember’s office.
-Public input will be combined with project ideas identified by City Council, city agencies, and the projects listed in Elevate 2020.
+The more than 4000 comments from the public were combined with project ideas identified by City Council, city agencies, and the projects listed in Elevate 2020.
 The city also received major capital needs from partners, such as city-owned cultural facilities.

 The projects underwent further evaluation by Mayor-appointed stakeholder committees from March through June 2017.
 Community members continued to provide input through email that was shared with the relevant stakeholder committees or by speaking in person at stakeholder meetings.

 The Mayor was presented with the Executive Committee’s final recommendations on June 12, 2017.
 In mid-July he released his revised list to City Council, who are expected to deliberate and ultimately refer the final package to the ballot for November 2017 in late July, early August.

 Questions and comments about the 2017 GO Bond can be directed to 2017GOBond@denvergov.org.